Sunday: Keep Advent – Before It Is Too Late

 Posted on November 29th, 2014

 Sunday, Nov.
-30, is the first Sunday in Advent, when we are called to wait for Jesus, just like the Jewish people did for years before Christ.
+30, is the First Sunday in Advent, (Year B) when we are called to wait for Jesus, just like the Jewish people did for years before Christ.
 That is hard to do.
 After all, Jesus has already come; what’s more, he is still here, right there in the tabernacle.

 Waiting for Jesus to come at Christmas feels a little bit like waiting for that Christmas present your spouse bought you on Amazon.
 You saw the order.
 Maybe you even saw the gift when the package came in.
 You know what it is, and it feels a little silly to go through the charade of waiting to experience it again.